 Hopefully, by now I’ve convinced you that journaling is a life-changing habit and you’re ready to get started!
 If so, here are my top tips on how to start journaling:

 First and foremost, relax and let go of any ideas about doing it the “right” way— because when it comes to journaling, there’s no such thing!
 Your journal is a personal space for you to use however you see fit.

-After that, just get started.
-The scariest thing about journaling is that first blank page.
-I know it’s intimidating but once you’ve put ink to paper, there’s no going back
+After that, the best way to start journaling is to just begin.
+That first blank page will always be the scariest but once you’ve put ink to paper, there’s no going back

 I have one friend who actually recommends drawing a quick scribble on the first page to help break the ice!
 Or if you’re not that brave, a “safer” option is to write the date at the top of the page.

 Next, decide what you want to write about.
-A great way to begin is to write “morning pages”, which is a term used by Julia Cameron of the Artist’s Way (affiliate link) to describe stream of consciousness writing.
+A great way to begin is to write “morning pages”, which is a term used by Julia Cameron in The Artist’s Way (a great book for anyone who wants to connect with their inner artist) to describe stream of consciousness writing.

 If you want more structure, here are some more ideas of what to write about.

 If you don’t know what to write about, a great place to begin is by asking questions.
 My favourites include: